MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ### Factors to consider

--**Reliability:** Server layer APIs are production resources, so you should apply the same reliability requirements to these as other workload flows that match their [criticality](/azure/well-architected/reliability/identify-flows) rating.
+- **Reliability:** Server layer APIs are production resources, so you should apply the same reliability requirements to these as other workload flows that match their [criticality](/azure/well-architected/reliability/identify-flows) rating.
 If their criticality requires high availability, your hosting platform should support Availability Zones or a multi-region design.

 - **Networking:** Determine whether you require private networking and egress firewalling.

 - **Identity and ccess security:** Determine what identity and access controls are required for your endpoints.
 For example, do you require native role-based access control (RBAC) or built-in support for your identity and access platform, like Microsoft Entra ID.

+Adopt a strategy of applying meaningful tags to images in your container registry to ensure that your model hosting service is pulling a specific version that the team can easily identify.
+This approach helps with data governance, reducing the risk of outdated or incorrect models being used in production.

  - **Monitoring capabilities:** Determine the required monitoring capabilities for your endpoints.
 Depending on the platform you may have limited access to logs and metrics, which may limit your ability to audit activities or detect malfunctions.

+Traceability is a critical component of monitoring for model hosting.
+It is important to know information about the model like the current version, who deployed it, when it was deployed, and the model's data lineage.

  - **Performance:** Inference latency is a common concern and differt platforms come with different performance profiles.
 Serverless and PaaS services using a utility model can have "noisy neighbor" tenedencies and often have no throughput guarantees.
 On the other hand, those same platforms may offer self=hosted offer guaranteed throughput with a pre-purchasing model, or you could consider self-hosting on a Kubernetes to get you predicatable latency behavior.